cainhill/cainhill.github.io/_posts/2025-03-15-practical-ai.md

 ---
 tags: [ ai, sales-data ]
+layout: post
+title: Faster sales actions using AI and reporting thresholds
 ---

-# Exploring how AI handles real business problems

-## Context

-A work mate and I set ourselves a simple challenge.
+A workmate and I set ourselves a simple challenge.
 We wanted to understand the limits of AI in a real workplace setting.
 We chose a very small part of a process so we could see what the tool could actually do.

 Sales data felt like a strong place to begin.
 It updates often and shapes many decisions.
 It is also an area where we knew we wanted faster pathways from data to actions.